CcrisS/cajun/README.md

-# final-project
+# cajun

-> A Vue.js project with vue-router
+> A Vue.js project with vue-router and vuex.
+It shows a news list

 ## Build Setup